jgiler/C--admin-server/README.md

 ## How to use?

-Clone this repo and then in the C# files I would change the generic connection string I put in the startup file to your DB that you like to connect then from there run the application.
-While thats running open a terminal and be inside the frontend dir and run
+Clone this repo and then in the C# files I would change the generic connection string I put in the startup file to your DB that you like to connect.
+Next follows the instructions below starting in the root of the project.

 In the terminal run